 The maximum number of common shares that may be issued to the holder upon the conversion of the debentures is limited to the extent that the holder, following such conversion, would own more than 9.9% of the issued and outstanding common shares of the Company.
 In the event of a notice of redemption of the convertible debentures by the Company the holder may elect to convert the convertible debentures into common shares, and upon such conversion may exceed the maximum conversion amount provided the holder obtains all regulatory approvals that may be required.
-In the event such regulatory approvals are not obtained. then upon such redemption the Company shall pay to the holder in cash an amount equal to the conversion value of the common shares that would have been issuable upon such conversion, in excess of the maximum conversion shares as described above.
+In the event such regulatory approvals are not obtained, then upon such redemption the Company shall pay to the holder in cash an amount equal to the conversion value of the common shares that would have been issuable upon such conversion, in excess of the maximum conversion shares as described above.

 The convertible debentures include standard anti-dilution provisions whereby the conversion price will be adjusted in the event there is a common share reorganization by way of a subdivision, consolidation, distribution, or equivalent or if the Company issues rights, options or warrants to its shareholders.
-In the event that the Company pays a dividend in excess of dividends paid in the ordinary course (\$0.34 per common share per fiscal year) then the conversion price will be adjusted by multiplying the conversion price in effect on the record date of such dividend payment by a fraction equal to (i) the market price per share on the record date of such dividend payment minus the amount by which such dividend exceeds dividends paid in the ordinary course divided by (ii) the market price on the record date of such dividend payment.
+In the event that the Company pays a dividend in excess of dividends paid in the ordinary course (\$0.34 per common share per fiscal year) then the conversion price will be adjusted by multiplying the conversion price in effect on the record date of such dividend payment by a fraction equal to (i) the market price per share on the record date of such dividend payment.

 The Company entered into a senior facilities credit agreement in connection with a bank loan (the "Bank Loan").
-The Bank Loan was refinanced during the fiscal year and principal balance net of unamortized financing fees outstanding as of March 31, 2025 was £238.2 million (C\$442.8 million) [March 31, 2024 - £176.4 million (C\$301.5 million)].
+The Bank Loan was refinanced during the fiscal year and principal balance net of unamortized financing fees outstanding as of March 31, 2025 was $\pounds 238.2$ million (C\$442.8 million) [March 31, 2024 - $\pounds 176.4$ million (C\$301.5 million)].
 The loan matures on November 19,